 At the tender age of sixteen, she fell in love with and eventually eloped with her father’s accountant, a man named Ramnik Lal.
-Ramnik had spent some time in Mumbai, and promised Ganga the life she’d always dreamt of.
+Ramnik had spent some time in Mumbai and promised Ganga the life she’d always dreamt of.
 Apparently, the young couple got married and relocated to Mumbai.

 Once at Mumbai, however, Gangubai’s world came crashing in a horrendously unexpected way: her own husband sold her into prostitution for a mere sum of 500 rupees.

-A sixteen year old Ganga, dejected after the tragic turn of events, decided not to protest – she could not return home because her family wouldn’t accept her.
+A sixteen-year-old Ganga, dejected after the tragic turn of events, decided not to protest – she could not return home because her family wouldn’t accept her.
 Her first few days at Kamathipura, Mumbai’s famous red-light area, were of course the most difficult – however, with time, her bad fate eventually toughened her.

 Tragedy struck again when a man named Shauqat Khan, who worked for a powerful don named Kareem Lala raped her violently – with her ending up in the hospital due to the injuries he inflicted.

-This time, however, Gangubai decided to not submit to her fate, and instead took matters in her own hands.
+This time, however, Gangubai decided to not submit to her fate, and instead took matters into her own hands.
 She visited Kareem Lala, and told him what Shauqat did to her.
 After Kareem assured her his protection, Gangu was moved, and tied a rakhi on his wrist, calling him her brother.

 With the feared don’s protection with her, Gangubai soon became a powerful figure in Kamathipura herself.
-She won the elections at Kamathipura to become the head of the brothels, and eventually came to be known as the madam of Kamathipura.
-She could be seen around the streets of Kamathipura, in the back-seat of a shining Bentley.
+She won the elections at Kamathipura to become the head of the brothels and eventually came to be known as the madam of Kamathipura.
+She could be seen around the streets of Kamathipura, in the back seat of a shining Bentley.